Last Updated on

 3) Entertain or Educate

-Offering up quality content is the aim of the game on social media.
-Ideally, you want your posts to do one of two things; entertain or educate.
+Offering up quality content is the aim of the game.
+Ideally, you want your content to do one of two things; entertain or educate.
 In fact, in a perfect world, each post would do both.

-Obviously, the main aim of delving into social media marketing is to allow your brand to reach more eyes, so if your followers feel that they’re getting value from your posts, you’ll more than likely succeed in this aim.
+Obviously, the main aim of delving into social this type of marketing is to allow your brand to reach more eyes, so make them a bit personal cause if your followers feel that they’re getting value from your posts, you’ll more than likely succeed in this aim.
 There is still room for direct selling, but keep it minimal – no more than 1 in 5 posts should be a blatant ad.

 4) Engage (but Not Automatically)

-Consumers love the fact that brands can be held accountable on social media.
+Consumers love the fact that brands can be held accountable on these platforms.
 There’s no hiding from a public post on your brand’s wall from an unhappy customer.
-The best social media operators are those that put a focus on engaging with their audiences and responding quickly and effectively to followers’ queries.
+The best social media accounts operators are those that put a focus on engaging with their audiences and responding quickly and effectively to people’s queries.

 Ensure that you give someone on your team the responsibility of interacting with your followers, both encouraging dialogue and answering queries.
 It’s also helpful to define your brand persona and communicate in a way that fits that mould.